Cities » Philadelphia

 People, Problems, Issues

-It is estimated that almost 40% of the people living in the city have some type of drug addiction problem.
-In several neighborhoods the percentage of people living in poverty is over 40% and 38% of children live at or below the poverty line.
-Philadelphia is one of the most segregated cities in the country.
+Philadelphia is all about the neighborhood, tight communities that care for one another.
+It's a great place to live, but it also faces some tough issues.
+In several neighborhoods, the percentage of people living in poverty is over 40%, and about 30% of children live below the poverty line.
+Philadelphia is also one of the most segregated cities in the country.

 There are over 2,000 churches (listed in yellow pages).